The foil adventure begins.

 – Ultralight foot straps

-Check out the video featuring the 2019 Starboard range presented by Tiesda You:
+Check out the product videos featuring the 2020 Starboard range:

 STARBOARD FLIGHT - WINDFOIL SAIL: